cilium/cilium.io/src/posts/10-07-2017-bpf-updates-08/index.md

   - bpf-updates
   - bpf
   - ebpf
-ogSummary: 'Linux 4.12 was released and net-next is closed.
-The Kernel Newbies release notes is still under construction but worth checking out for the BPF commits in 4.12.'
+ogSummary: 'Linux 4.12 released with BPF improvements. i40e driver gains XDP support for drop, pass, and TX actions.
+New BPF_PROG_TYPE_SOCKET_OPS enables TCP connection control.'
 ---

 This is issue 08 of the regular newsletter around BPF written by Alexander Alemayhu.
 It summarizes ongoing development, presentations, videos and other information related to BPF and XDP.
 It is released roughly once a week.